 A slightly bemused Chelsea team with their bouquets.

 The game itself lived up to the hype.
-The Dynamo players presented bouquets to their slightly bemused opponents before kick-off.
-Chelsea, wearing unfamiliar red shirts had new record signing Tommy Lawton, who said of the flower presentation; “I felt like a film star at a premiere”, up front and two players – Joe Bacuzzi and Jim Taylor – guesting from Fulham.
+The Dynamo players presented bouquets to their slightly bemused opponents before kick-off and the home players handed them off to their trainer who was later described as; ‘leaving the pitch like a walking battle of flowers’.
+Chelsea, wearing unfamiliar red shirts had new £14,000 record signing Tommy Lawton leading their attack (the Russian press claimed he had been signed specifically to play against Dynamo), who said of the flower presentation; “I felt like a film star at a premiere”.
+The Blues also included two players – Joe Bacuzzi and Jim Taylor – guesting from Fulham.

 Fans closing in in the pitch in front of the West Terrace